mgimond/Colby-summer-git-workshop-2021/git_and_github.md

 A typical workflow involves making changes to a local repo, then pushing that repo to its remote counterpart on a regular basis.
 In other words, the local repo is more likely to find itself ahead of the remote repo regularly.

-There may be times when the remote repo is ahead of your local repo.
+However, there may be times when the remote repo is ahead of your local repo.
 This can happen if you are working off of the remote repo from  two different computers.
 For example, you might have a local copy of the repo in your work office and another local copy in your home office.
 You make changes to the local office repo then push it to the remote repo.
-This will make you home repo behind the remote repo.
+This will set you home repo behind the remote repo.

 Another scenario that can cause the remote repo to be ahead of the local repo is one where a collaborator is contributing to the remote repo.

-In this example, we'll create a scenario whereby the remote repo will be ahead of the local repo.
+In the example that follows, we'll create a scenario where the remote repo will be ahead of the local repo.
 We'll do this by simply editing a file directly in GitHub.

 Go to your GitHub `proj2` repo page .
 Make sure to refresh the page to see all recent changes made to the repo.